sergio-gimenez/hahatay-network-website/content/travel_blog/2025/day2/index.md

 ---
-title: "Día 2: Networks, Teamwork and Sunsets in Gandiol"
+title: "Day 2: Networks, Teamwork and Sunsets in Gandiol"
 date: 2025-01-20
 categories:
   - "travel blog"
 tags:
   - "2025"
 authors:
-  -  "sergio-gimenez"
+  -  "team-2025"
 ---

-## Morning Update

 This morning, we split into two groups to tackle different tasks related to the network and the project.
 One group (Roger and Sergio) headed to Tabax Nité, where our servers and routers are located.
 During the review, we ensured everything was running smoothly and discussed ways to improve the network’s resilience by implementing: